SohamKore/Charts-Launcher/README.md

 # Features:

+ Launch 100's of Charts in a Single Click

  - Trading charts launcher that opens trading tabs with custom links, size, and position.
  - Allows you to position any window wherever you want.
  - Enables adjustment of the size of any window.